A Sound Investment in Our Children

 While it is a busy time with appointments, it is also the time to get your baby enrolled in Early Intervention with the goal of having their hearing team and plan in place by the baby’s 6-month birthday.
 Early Intervention is a service program provided by the State of Illinois for all babies born who need therapeutic services.
 The pediatric audiologist should refer you to the Early Intervention service coordinator who will schedule an intake session.
 The beauty of Early Intervention is that all service providers will come to the baby, either in your home or their daycare setting.
 And the services are on a sliding fee scale, so you only pay what you are able after insurance coverage.

 For potential CI candidates, there’s a multitude of factors at play for how long the process takes.
 Hearing aid use, patient participation and enrollment in therapy are important factors in addition to insurance eligibility during the evaluation process.
+If an assistive hearing aid device is required for your child’s hearing loss, you will obtain clearance from an ENT and follow up with audiology.
+Your pediatric audiologist will fit your baby with hearing aids at this time.

 6 MONTH

 The Illinois Early Intervention Program (EI) for children with hearing loss starts at birth and ends when your child turns 3.
 It is very important to enroll your child as quickly as possible to take full advantage of the services the State of Illinois provides.
-EI services are provided on a sliding fee scale, based on your families income and insurance.
+EI services are provided on a sliding fee scale, based on your families’ income and insurance.

 At 3 years of age, your child will transition into Pre-K, where services may be provided by your school.
 The EI service coordinator will work with your school to coordinate the transfer of service plan.
+We also encourage you to reach out to FHSR’s Education Coordinator for assistance in creating an IEP or 504 plan for school.

-FIND PEDIATRIC
+FIND A PEDIATRIC

 AUDIOLOGY CLINIC